moemursi/rails-js-assessment-cb-gh-000/README.md

-# Build a Rails App with a jQuery Front End
+y# Build a Rails App with a jQuery Front End

 ## Overview